codeforamerica/mongoprox/README.md

 #### Setup and Deployment

 The proxy server is easy to run locally and deploy to Heroku.
 You will need to have node and npm installed on your machine before continuing however.
+For Heroku, you will need to have a Heroku account - this app can run in the free tier.

 ##### Running locally